SWC Walk 4 : Merstham to Tattenham Corner

 The most convenient station to return from is Tattenham Corner.
 It has a half-hourly service to London Bridge, switching to Victoria on Mon–Fri evenings.
 Epsom Downs station is hidden away at the end of a residential road to the north of the racecourse; it has an hourly service to Victoria, Mon–Sat only.

 All the stations on the Tattenham Corner and Epsom Downs lines are in Travelcard Zone 6, but Merstham is one stop beyond it.
 The simplest ticket option for the Main Walk is a Travelcard covering Zone 6 plus a single from Boundary Zone 6 to Merstham.
 If instead you buy a day return to Merstham you would also need to get a single to Purley (where the branch line joins the main line) for the return journey; this option is cheaper from some stations.

 There are several bus routes serving Walton-on-the-Hill but none to Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

-Car drivers could manage the Main Walk by parking in Purley or Coulsdon and taking separate train services to and from the start and destination stations.
-The Circular Walks are simpler, however, as there are free car parks on the edge of Epsom Downs.
+Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner to Coulsdon Town.
+The Circular Walks are simpler as there are free car parks on the edge of Epsom Downs.

 Take the train nearest to 10:15 from London Bridge to Merstham for the Main Walk, or Tattenham Corner for the Circular Walks.